Roblox/roact/docs/advanced/fragments.md

 !!! info
 	This section is a work in progress.

-Fragments are a tool for organizing components without unnecessary nesting.
+Fragments are a tool for avoiding unnecessary nesting when organizing components.
 Typically, Roact components will render a single element by returning the result of a call to `createElement`.

 For example, suppose for a multiplayer game we define a list component like this:
 ```lua